egracer/untangled-intro/background/react.md

 As mentioned, the process is initiated when there is a change in a component's props or local state.
 React compares the old props and the new props, and if they aren't equal, then the component is marked as requiring a re-render.

-During the re-render process, React tries to make the fewest possible modifications to the DOM's existing structure.
-One way that it minimizes DOM manipulation is by using the `key` property, which helps React keep track of the identities of each piece DOM as the application state evolves over time.
+One way that React minimizes DOM manipulation is by using the `key` property, which helps it to keep track of the unique pieces of the DOM as the application state evolves over time.

-For the purposes of Untangled, the important thing to know is that you should provide every component with a key function, which pulls some unique data out of `props` to use as the `key` property's value.
-Additionally, any time that you iteratively generate either DOM Elements or Component Elements, you need to provide some unique key (any kind of data works fine).
-Otherwise you will see this error:
+For the purposes of Untangled, any time that you iteratively generate a list of DOM Elements or Component Elements, you need to provide a key property that is _unique to that level of the DOM tree_.
+We will cover how to do this in the [View]() chapter of the introduction.
+If you iteratively generate elements that do not provide key properties, you will see this error:

 > react.inc.js:18780 Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `ComponentName`.
 See https://fb.me/react-warning-keys for more information.

 So, now you know what that means!
+To fix it, you need to find the list of React Elements lacking key properties in the component specified by the error message.

-The [The React documentation on multiple components](https://facebook.github.io/react/docs/multiple-components.html#children) describes how the key attribute is used, and shows how the key should be passed to the component rather than to the top-level virtual DOM element in that component's render function.
+The [The React documentation on multiple components](https://facebook.github.io/react/docs/multiple-components.html#children) describes more about how the key attribute is used.
 It also describes more about the reconciliation process.

-## UI Render Lifecycle
+## DOM Reconciliation and the Render Lifecycle

-TODO: More info here

-For more information, see the [React docs on Lifecycle Methods](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods).
+You can override the default implementations of React lifecycle methods in your components.
+For more information on how these functions are best used, see the [React docs on Lifecycle Methods](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods).
+We will cover how and where to add these methods in the [View]() chapter.

+1. When a component has been initialized and is about to be reconciled to DOM, `componentWillMount` is triggered.
+Changes to component local state in this function will be rendered as if they had been made before the component was mounted.
+2. Once the component has been reconciled to DOM, all of its child components will be mounted (calling `componentWillMount` and `componentDidMount` on each) before its `componentDidMount` is triggered.
+3. When a component receives new props and is triggered for DOM reconciliation, `componentWillReceiveProps` is triggered, with the new props as an argument.
+4. When a component receives new props OR new state, `shouldComponentUpdate` will be triggered.
+It should return a boolean value.
+If true, the component will undergo DOM reconciliation.
+If false, it will not.
+5. `componentWillUpdate` and `componentDidUpdate` are triggered respectively before and after the component is reconciled to the DOM.
+The first function has the new props and state as arguments, the second has the old props and state as arguments.
+6. When a component is going to be removed from the DOM, `componentWillUnmount` is triggered.

 ## <a name="more"></a>Additional Material